 The computer system is an industrial PC based machine running data acquisition software called WonderWare, which provides centralized and integrated data management, process graphics, operator interface, and report generation.
 Through an Ethernet data link, the WonderWare communicates with the PLC.
 All process parameters and information contained in the PLC is available to WonderWare.
 The WonderWare generates reports, logs data, develops historical trends, displays process parameters, and logs alarms received from the PLC.
-The primary function of the WonderWare is to provide a human machine interface (HMI) to record process data for internal use and regulatory compliance.
+The primary function of the WonderWare is to provide a man machine interface to record process data for internal use and regulatory compliance.

-The APE 1236 Incinerator's discharge conveyor, cyclone, afterburner, exhaust duct, ceramic baghouse, induced draft (ID) fan, and exhaust stack are located outside feed room and the rotary kiln enclosure.
+The APE 1236 Incinerator's discharge conveyor, cyclone, afterburner, exhaust duct, baghouse, induced draft (ID) fans, and exhaust stack are located outside feed room and the rotary kiln enclosure.
 The discharge conveyor, cyclone, afterburner, and exhaust duct are located on a 6-inch concrete pad with a vapor barrier and a 6-inch compacted capillary water barrier between the concrete pad and the subgrade.
-The baghouse, ID fans, and exhaust stack are located on an 18-inch concrete pad with a vapor barrier and a 6-inch compacted capillary water barrier between the concrete pad and the subgrade.
+The baghouse, ID fans, and exhaust stack are located on an 18-inch concrete pad with a vapor barrier and a 6-inch compacted capillary water barrier between the subgrade.